Service pupils

 Study Higher events for service pupils

-In 2021, Study Higher started its Future Focus programme to specifically support service pupils.
+In 2021, Study Higher started the Future Focus programme to specifically support service pupils.
 We organise higher education (HE) campus visits and events for service pupils within the Study Higher region that provide impartial information about future options and an experience of HE.
-An exciting programme of activities is being planned for 2025/26 -see below more information.
-This page will be updated throughout the year with more events and information.
+This page will be updated with information about future events when dates are confirmed.

 The impact of Future Focus